-\textit{Bunched Implication Logic}. \citet{logicofbi} introduced bunched logic as a substructural logic suitable for describing resource composition.
-BI logic has found applications in various contexts such as type theory \cite{bi-type1, bi-type2}, game theory \cite{bi-games}, and quantum computation \cite{qsep}.
+\paragraph{Bunched Logic} \citet{logicofbi} introduced bunched logic as a substructural logic suitable for describing resource composition.
+Bunched logic has found applications in various contexts such as type theory \cite{bi-type1, bi-type2}, game theory \cite{bi-games}, and quantum computation \cite{qsep}.
 It has also been extended to characterize probabilistic \cite{bi-quantative} and relational properties \cite{bi-relational} of programs with heap manipulations.

-\textit{Quantum Logic}.
-Two main approaches based on different interpretation of quantum assertions have emerged.
-The first approach, proposed by \citet{quantumlogic}, associates quantum events with projective operators which form an orthomodular lattice.
-This approach has been further developed using categorical and algebraic methods \cite{qlogic1, qlogic2, qlogic3}, and reformulated as orthologic whose proof theory and algorithms have been well-studied \cite{orthologic1, orthologic2, orthologic3}.
-The second approach associates quantum events with physical observables \cite{qhoare}, which generalize projective operators to describe probabilistic properties and retain algebraic structure known as effect algebra \cite{effectalgebra1, effectalgebra2, effectalgebra3}.
+\paragraph{Quantum Logic} Two main approaches based on different interpretations of quantum assertions have emerged.
+The first approach, proposed by Birkhoff and von Neumann~\cite{quantumlogic}, associates quantum events with projection operators which form an orthomodular lattice.
+This approach has been further developed using categorical and algebraic methods \cite{qlogic1, qlogic2, qlogic3}, and reformulated as orthologic, whose proof theory and algorithms have been well-studied \cite{orthologic1, orthologic2, orthologic3}.
+The second approach associates quantum events with physical observables \cite{qhoare}, which generalize projection operators to describe probabilistic properties and retain an algebraic structure known as an effect algebra \cite{effectalgebra1, effectalgebra2, effectalgebra3}.